Sky Sports: get it cheaper

 Sky Sports, basic broadband + calls

-Bundling Sky Sports with phone and broadband can be even more cost effective than the options above and it's the only way to get Sky Sports on BT.
+Bundling Sky Sports with phone and broadband can be even more cost effective than the options above.

 The monthly prices listed above are the providers' standard prices for basic broadband and calls - so depending on offers it may be possible to get them cheaper - and are correct at the time of this update.